cfeenstra67/dark-blue-js/README.md

 This game doesn't have a lot of the things that a user would expect from a real game, such as level selection, lives, or a coins counter.
 These things wouldn't be particularly difficult to add, however for the purposes of this project I was just focused on implementing the basic gameplay.

 Also notable is that the book I'm reading is written for the old version of javascript (3.5, I believe).
-I know that in the new version there are additionaly features such as the `let` keyword, however to keep things simpler for myself I'm going to learn initially using this book then educate myself about the newer features once I'm finished.
+I know that in the new version there are additional features such as the `let` keyword, however to keep things simpler for myself I'm going to learn initially using this book then educate myself about the newer features once I'm finished.